-"No woman gets an orgasm from shining the kitchen floor", declared Betty Friedan fiercely and famously in the sixties, well on her trajectory to becoming one of the most salient figures in the women's movement.
+"No woman gets an orgasm from shining the kitchen floor," declared Betty Friedan fiercely and famously in the 60s, well on her trajectory to becoming one of the most salient figures in the women's movement.
 Quite right, wasn't she?
 But repression and regression aside, what does one even feel like?

-Subject B: "When you really desire, it hurts.
+"When you really desire, it hurts.
 It's an ache that builds on hunger and power—the promise of some small transcendence.
 You feel like a snake awoke and now uncoiling.
-Stretching out, more and more—until its skin cracks open and its underneath is revealed, raw and softly brand new."
+Stretching out, more and more, until its skin cracks open and its underneath is revealed, raw and softly brand new."

-Subject D: "I suppose it's like that feeling when you're almost awake but still kind of asleep and having a really good dream—like you know it's not real but it also feels a bit real, but you know it's just temporary and it will be over soon, but it's a good feeling for a second."
+"I suppose it's like that feeling when you're almost awake but still kind of asleep and having a really good dream—like you know it's not real, but it also feels a bit real, but you know it's just temporary and it will be over soon, but it's a good feeling for a second."

-Subject F: "Can it be a poem?
+"Can it be a poem?
 Lol.
-Sky rockets alight, anytime delight.
+Skyrockets alight, anytime delight.
 Whether with my hand or something harder, sweet baby Jesus, it's even better without any armour."

-Subject G: "The only way I can describe an orgasm is to differentiate between one achieved alone and one achieved in company.
+"The only way I can describe it is to differentiate between one achieved alone and one achieved in company.
 In solitude, there’s a presence of control.
-Of discipline.
-Of stamina.
 It lasts as long as I’d like.
 I can muster a smile, revel in my ability, all before doing it all over again.
-I can hardly tell you what it’s like in company—I’m never there!
+I can hardly tell you what it’s like in company.
 It’s exhausting, rendering me completely useless for the following half hour."

 Want more orgasm stuff?
 Us too.
 We unfolded the history and monopoly of the orgasm.
 Read it here.